-Where there is no disconnect on the meter base or between the meter base and service electric panel (typically when the meter is within 6 feet from the service electric panel, al-though this may vary by LAHJ), the main circuit breaker in the service electric panel becomes the first disconnect.
-In this case, the neutral and ground are bonded in the service electric panel and connected to the driven earth ground from the service electric panel (refer to Figure 82).
+Where there is no disconnect on the meter base or between the meter base and service electric panel (typically when the meter is within 6 feet from the service electric panel, although this may vary by LAHJ), the main circuit breaker in the service electric panel becomes the first disconnect.
+In this case, the neutral and ground are bonded in the service electric panel and connected to the driven earth ground from the service electric panel.
+Three wires lead between the meter base and the service electric panel (refer to Figure 82).